dagobailon/progress_crm_reporting/Deep_Reading_Code.Elaine.md

-Writing a code "deep reading" memo
+ActionKit Adapter Deep Read memo
 ==================================

 Section 1: What does this code DO?
 ----------------------------------
 Try to explain in as clear language as possible:
-- One sentence: the overall purpose of the code
+- One sentence: the overall purpose of the code is connect ActionKit CRM, pull in the data sets, convert, clean up and transfer the data to ProgressCRM.

-- 3-5 subpoint sentences - functionalities in this code that let it meet its overall function (that you decribed in the first sentence)
-- Within your bullet points you MUST articulate any kinds of data that are inputted or outputted by this file
+Overall fuction step by step
+The connection is made through using the ActionKit API with access requirements such as organization's URL, username and password.
+Only at a rate of 100 entries at a time.
+Next the methods "get_people" or "get_event" makes the request to import JSON objects from ActionKit data models, data then goes through a matching process and uses the string method of .format to convert objects like person identifies ie 'id' from ActionKit to ProgressCRM.
+Each method processes each entry by checking if the object already exists in ProgressCRM and if not to create that entry and saves.

 For example,